sa-tre/satre-specification/docs/source/pillars/data_management.md

 ## Information security

-The ability of the {ref}`TRE operator <admin_roles>` to protect against the unauthorised use of information, especially electronic data.
+The ability of the {ref}`TRE operator <infrastructure_roles>` to protect against the unauthorised use of information, especially electronic data.

 Measures taken to ensure information security can be further categorised into: